1ssepehr/SudokuSolver/README.md

 # SudokuSolver
 A Java-based Sudoku puzzle solver.

-This program is designed to read a Sudoku puzzle from a text file (9 lines of numbers, separated with spaces) and produce the solved puzzle in console.
+This program is designed to grab a Sudoku puzzle from www.websudoku.com (using the puzzle ID and puzzle level) and produce the solved puzzle in console.
-In the said text file, empty cells will be denoted by a zero.